-Global growth and expansion is an opportunity based on the widespread development of information and communications networks around the world.
-For example, Verizon Wireless can expand its offerings to other countries to capitalize on such technological trend (Read: PESTEL/PESTLE Analysis of Verizon Communications, Inc.).
-Another opportunity is business diversification, which directly addresses the corresponding weakness of the company’s low diversification.
-This opportunity involves developing new business or entering new industries and markets as a way of spreading risk and reducing overdependence on one or a few markets, such as the company’s dependence on the wireless telecommunications market in the United States, through the operations of Verizon Wireless.
-In addition, the opportunity to strengthen network externalities is based on the positive effect of a larger consumer base on the value of the company’s services.
-For instance, Verizon Wireless can further boost the value of its services by increasing its customer base and market share.
+Global growth and expansion are an opportunity for Verizon based on the widespread development of information and communications networks around the world.
+For example, the business can expand its offerings to other countries to capitalize on the technological trends described in the PESTEL/PESTLE analysis of Verizon Communications Inc. In this SWOT analysis, another opportunity is business diversification, which directly addresses the corresponding weakness of the company’s low diversification.
+This opportunity involves developing new business or entering new industries and markets as a way of spreading risk and reducing overdependence on one or a few markets, such as Verizon’s dependence on the wireless telecommunications market in the United States.
+In addition, this SWOT analysis considers the opportunity to strengthen network externalities based on the positive effect of a larger consumer base on the value of the company’s services.
+For instance, Verizon can further boost the value of its services by increasing its customer base and market share.
 A larger market share is more likely to encourage even more customers to use the company’s wireless telecommunications services.
 Consequently, opportunities for growth, stability, and stronger competitiveness are emphasized through the external strategic factors in this component of the SWOT analysis of Verizon.

-The threats against business stability and growth are identified in this component of the SWOT analysis of Verizon Communications, Inc. Threats are external strategic factors that could hamper or decrease the performance of the telecommunications business.
+The threats against business stability and growth are identified in this component of the SWOT analysis of Verizon Communications Inc. Threats are external strategic factors that can hamper or decrease the performance of the telecommunications business.
 Strategic decision-making processes at Verizon must address the following threats in the business environment:

 - Security threats via network or information technologies

-- Natural disasters that could destroy or damage infrastructure
+- Natural disasters that can destroy or damage infrastructure

-Competition is a strong external force, as determined in the Porter’s Five Forces analysis of Verizon Communications, Inc. Competitors threaten the company through their strategies and aggressiveness.
-For example, firms in the wireless telecommunications services market threaten Verizon Wireless through their continuous technological improvement and their aggressive marketing strategies.
-On the other hand, security threats via network or information technologies are an external factor that can bring down the business.
-For instance, a successful breach against the wireless telecommunications network assets of Verizon Wireless can prompt subscribers to reduce or stop their usage of the company’s services.
-Moreover, natural disasters like earthquakes can significantly damage the company’s technological assets and reduce business performance.
+This SWOT analysis highlights competition as a strong external force, which is also determined in the Five Forces analysis of Verizon Communications Inc. The company competes with AT&T and T-Mobile, as well as Alphabet’s Google Fiber.
+Competitors threaten the company through their strategies and aggressiveness.
+For example, firms in the wireless telecommunications services market threaten Verizon through their continuous technological improvement and their aggressive marketing strategies.
+On the other hand, security threats via network or information technologies are an external factor that, in this SWOT analysis, can bring down the business.
+For instance, a successful breach of the wireless telecommunications network assets of Verizon can prompt subscribers to reduce or stop their usage of the company’s services.
+Moreover, natural disasters, like earthquakes, can damage the company’s technological assets and reduce business performance.
 The company recognizes this natural environmental concern in its annual reports with the U.S. Securities and Exchange Commission.
-Based on the external factors in this component of the SWOT analysis, Verizon must consider enhancing its competitive advantage, network security measures, and technological redundancy measures.
+Based on the external factors in this component of the SWOT analysis, Verizon must consider enhancing its competitive advantages, network security measures, and technological redundancy measures.

 Summary.
-This SWOT analysis of Verizon Communications, Inc. presents the most significant internal and external factors based on the characteristics of the business and the conditions of the information and communications technology and services industry, the telecommunications market and the mass media market.
-The operations of Verizon Wireless are especially exposed to threats, although the company has considerable opportunities to expand its wireless telecommunications services to new markets.
-The company has the strengths needed to grow and remain strong in the market.
-However, the main issues relevant to the business are the weakness of low diversification, the opportunity to globally grow and expand, and the threat of competition.
+This SWOT analysis of Verizon Communications Inc. presents the most significant internal and external factors based on the characteristics of the business and the conditions of the information and communications technology and services industry, the telecommunications market, and the mass media market.
+The wireless operations of Verizon are especially exposed to threats, although the company has considerable opportunities to expand its wireless telecommunications services to new markets.
+This SWOT analysis shows that the company has the strengths needed to grow and remain strong in the market.
+However, the main issues relevant to Verizon’s business are the weakness of low diversification, the opportunity to globally grow and expand, and the threat of competition.

 Recommendations.
-The following recommendations directly address the main issues determined in this SWOT analysis of the business.
-Also, considering the increasing use of wireless telecommunications services, strategic emphasis on Verizon Wireless is advisable.
-In this case, it is recommended that Verizon Communications, Inc.:
+The following recommendations address the main issues determined in this SWOT analysis of Verizon.
+Also, considering the increasing use of wireless telecommunications services, strategic emphasis on wireless services is advisable.
+In this case, it is recommended that Verizon Communications Inc.:

-- Globally expand, such as by offering Verizon Wireless services to new markets outside the United States, capitalizing on strong brand image and the increasing use of wireless telecommunications services.
+- Globally expand, such as by offering Verizon’s wireless services to new markets outside the United States, capitalizing on the strong brand image and the increasing use of wireless telecommunications services.

-- Strengthen competitive advantage by maximizing quality of services and continuing to highlight high quality in marketing strategies.
+- Strengthen competitive advantages by maximizing quality of services and continuing to highlight high quality in marketing strategies.